 - If not, what are your childcare plans?

 - Can anyone help out with the bills if money gets tight?

 Finally, be as resilient as possible.
-You may “burn out” if you try to make all of the decisions and take on every responsibility at once.
-Instead, handle each problem as it arises.
-If you start feeling overwhelmed at any point, ask someone for help.
-Go to your parents, talk with a counselor, call a support hotline or visit a pregnancy counseling center, family planning center or clergyman.
-These people can help you objectively find solutions to your problems.
+You may “burn out” if you try to make all of the decisions and take on every responsibility of getting ready for a baby at once.
+Instead, handle each problem as it arises, and try to enjoy your remaining months as an expectant parent before bringing home your new family member.